 What are your opening times?

 Hot food will not be served after 4pm, but may be stopped earlier if we have sold out of certain food during the day.
-Please bear with us as we all get used to this new sense of working on a take away system.

 What food is on offer?